Ranked Enumeration of Conjunctive Query Results: Lower Bounds

+Therefore, a ranking function from our family can assign an arbitrary score to the $N^2$ tuples without violating the coordinate decomposability. \hlrone{Indeed, coordinate decomposability tells us that for any two $\theta_1, \theta_2 \in Q(D)$ that agree on the three variables $\{x_1,y_1, x_2, y_2\} \setminus z$ for any $z \in \{x_1,y_1, x_2, y_2\}$, if $\theta_1(z) \succeq \theta_2(z)$, then $\rf(\theta_1) \geq \rf(\theta_2)$.
+In other words, the ranking function imposes a constraint on the score only if $\theta_1$ dominates $\theta_2$ or vice-versa.} Thus, for any non-dominating tuple pair, the ranking function is free to assign any value as the score.
+Applying \autoref{lem:lowerbound} gives us the desired lower bound. \end{proof}

-~\autoref{lem:lowerbound} shows that for coordinate decomposable functions, there exist queries where obtaining constant (or almost constant) delay requires the algorithm to spend superlinear time during the preprocessing step.
-Given this result, the immediate question is to see whether we can extend the lower bound to other CQs.
+\autoref{lem:lowerbound} shows that for coordinate-decomposable functions, there exist queries where obtaining constant (or almost constant) delay requires the algorithm to spend superlinear time during the preprocessing step.
+Given this result, the immediate question is to see whether we can extend the lower bound to other CQs. \hlrtwo{We first show a simple but powerful result for coordinate-decomposable functions.
+Before we present the result, we need to formally define the notion of path and diameter in a hypergraph.